-The probate process is a pivotal aspect of estate administration in Ontario.
-It authenticates a deceased individual’s Will, clears outstanding debts, and distributes assets to rightful beneficiaries.
-Although it is an essential legal procedure, the probate process can be intricate and time-consuming.
+The probate authenticates a deceased individual’s Will, clears outstanding debts, and distributes assets to rightful beneficiaries.
+The probate process can be intricate and time-consuming.
 We will delve into the common challenges encountered during the probate process and provide valuable insights on navigating these challenges effectively.

 What is Probate?